 I teach meditation, work as an organizational consultant, and do leadership coaching with individuals and teams.
 My work brings Eastern practices to Western modern life, making them accessible for individuals and organizations.
 I am particularly interested in the synthesis of leadership, innovation and awareness, helping leaders to develop courage, clarity and compassion to make their vision come to life.

 I have formally trained in Buddhist meditation since 1989, mainly Vipassana or Insight Meditation (the root of secular Mindfulness meditation).
-After studying Buddhism at Harvard, I spent three years training in monasteries and retreat centers in the US, India and Sri Lanka.
-In the twenty years since then I continued practice in daily life as well as one month in intensive silent retreat most years.
+After studying Buddhism at Harvard, I spent three years in full-time training in monasteries and retreat centers in the US, India and Sri Lanka.
+In the twenty years since then I continued practice in daily life as well, as spending one month in intensive silent retreat most years.
 I was invited to teach Dharma in 1998 by Narayan Helen Liebenson and went through a four year teacher training program with Jack Kornfield, Joseph Goldstein, Carol Wilson and other leading Western Buddhist meditation teachers.
 I joined the Teacher’s Council at Spirit Rock Meditation Center in 2011 and lead a regular Monday Night Dharma Group in San Francisco.
 My Buddhist teaching lineage runs through Mahasi Sayadaw (Burma), Ajahn Chah (Thailand), and Sri Lankan Buddhist monastics.